hombre9/vault-dcos/README.md

 For more examples, take a look at the [Vault getting started guide](https://vaultproject.io/intro/getting-started/install.html).

 ## Next steps
-After you get Vault up and running, you may want to consider running multiple instances, and enabling discovery via [marathon-lb](https://github.com/mesosphere/marathon-lb).
+After you get Vault up and running, you may want to consider running multiple instances, and enabling discovery via [marathon-lb](https://github.com/mesosphere/marathon-lb) or [minuteman](https://github.com/dcos/minuteman)